Graham Williams

 Dangerous Game Professional Hunter Training

-PROFESSIONAL HUNTER TRAINING Since we started, our PH team have regularly completed our company training for various guided hunting scenarios, and fast accurate shooting.
-Trophy caping, treatment and documentation for export and taxidermy is always reviewed.
-NT Police approved firearms and safety certificate courses as required for our licenses.
+PROFESSIONAL HUNTER TRAINING Since we started, our PH team complete training for various DG hunting scenarios, and fast accurate shooting.
+Trophy caping, treatment and documentation for export and taxidermy is reviewed.
+NT Police approved firearms and safety certificate courses are required for our licenses.
 Guiding on dangerous game requires specific skills and training - and is not the same as guiding on medium game.
-We have stopped many charges, which has saved lives.
-Most of our team have hunted in Africa and seen the excellent service and qualifications required by many African professional hunters, so we understand the importance of quality services in all areas.
-Australian Buffalo Hunters do it right.
+We have stopped many charges, to save lives.
+Most of our team have hunted in Africa and seen the excellent service and qualifications required by many African professional hunters.
+Australian Buffalo Hunters understand the importance of quality services in all areas.
+We do it right.
 If you hear any negative comments about our business, please let us know.
-We are proud to constantly improve and welcome new clients and many repeat hunters and friends.
+We are proud to constantly improve.

 Our PH Team